chinzhengjie/ZJ_Portfolio/Tennis Project/README.md

 <img src="images/5.%20Big%203%20Win-Loss%20in%203%2C%204%20and%205%20Set%20Matches.png" width="700" height="700">
 </p>

 In tennis, most tournaments are played on a best-of-3-sets basis.
 However, the grandslams are played on best-of-5-sets.
 This is what makes them so unique and at the same time, so challenging.
 Although the Big 3 have done well in countless other tournaments, their true achievements are in the grandslams.
 Having to win 3 sets compared to 2 often makes all the difference in a match.
-As such, we can see that in 3 set matches, the Big 3 all excel.
-However, in 4 set matches, Federer's win rate begins lags the other two.
-By the time we reach the 5 set matches, we can see that Djkovic is clearly the strongest, with a win rate of 75.0%, compared to Nadal and Federer's 63.3% and 63.6% respectively.
+We can see that the Big 3 excel in 3 set matches, which means that they rarely ever lose a match by losing 3 sets in a row to their opponent.
+However, in 4 set matches, Federer's win rate begins to lag the other two.
+In 5 set matches, we can see that Djkovic is clearly the strongest, with a win rate of 75.0%, compared to Nadal and Federer's 63.3% and 63.6% respectively.
 This really speaks to Djokovic's mental strength and physical fitness.

 <br/>